-In March 2015, following our announcement of the update to the timing of our planned NDA submission to the FDA for NUPLAZID for the treatment of PDP and the subsequent decline of the price of our common stock, two putative securities class action complaints (captioned Rihn v.
-ACADIA Pharmaceuticals Inc., Case No. 15-cv-0575-BTM-DHB, and Wright v.
+In March 2015, following our announcement of the update to the timing of our planned NDA submission to the FDA for NUPLAZID and the subsequent decline of the price of our common stock, two putative securities class action complaints (captioned Rihn v.
+ACADIA Pharmaceuticals Inc., Case No. 15-cv-0575-BTM-DHB) and Wright v.
 ACADIA Pharmaceuticals Inc., Case No. 15-cv-0593- BTM-DHB) were filed in the U.S. District Court for the Southern District of California, or the Court, against us and certain of our current and former officers.
 The complaints generally alleged that the defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 by making materially false and misleading statements regarding the timing of our planned NDA submission to the FDA for NUPLAZID, thereby artificially inflating the price of our common stock.
 The complaints sought unspecified monetary damages and other relief.
 On April 10 and June 1, 2015, the Court entered orders deferring the defendants' response to the Rihn and Wright complaints until after the Court appointed a lead plaintiff and assigned lead counsel.
-On May 12, 2015, several putative stockholders filed separate motions to consolidate the two actions and be appointed lead plaintiff filed a consolidated complaint with the Court which, like the prior complaints, accused the defendants of making materially false and misleading statements regarding the anticipated timing of our planned NDA submission to the FDA for NUPLAZID.
+On May 12, 2015, several putative stockholders filed separate motions to consolidate the two actions and be appointed lead plaintiff.
+On September 8, 2015, the Court issued an order consolidating the two actions, appointing lead plaintiff, and assigning lead counsel.
+On November 16, 2015, lead plaintiff filed a consolidated complaint with the Court which, like the prior complaints, accused the defendants of making materially false and misleading statements regarding the anticipated timing of our planned NDA submission to the FDA for NUPLAZID.
 On January 15, 2016, we filed a motion to dismiss the consolidated complaint.
-The plaintiffs filed their opposition to our motion to dismiss on March 22, 2016.
-We filed our reply to plaintiffs' opposition on April 21, 2016.
-The hearing on our motion to dismiss under submission.
-We plan to continue to vigorously defend against the claims advanced.
+On October 18, 2016, we filed a motion for reconsideration of the Court's order denying the motion to dismiss.
+On October 21, 2016, we filed our answer to the consolidated complaint.
+The hearing on our motion for reconsideration is scheduled for December 16, 2016.
+We plan to continue to vigorously